Alexa Seip, Chair

 Mary Campbell, Trustee, Recording Secretary

 Mary Campbell is a member of the boards of trustees with a number of local non-profits.
-She is also editor of The Queen Anne’s Chronicle.
+She is a past editor of The Queen Anne’s Chronicle.
 Before retiring, she taught and was an administrator and a board member at an independent school in Bethesda, Maryland.
 Her 24 years of teaching convinced her that a “one size fits all” approach to education creates frustration and too often leaves a student’s strengths and talents unrecognized and undeveloped.
 Mary has noted that, “Wye River’s small class size and staff of dedicated teachers provide the creative, individualized learning environment students need to meet with success.
 Having a school like Wye River in Centreville, and restoring and repurposing the armory for such good use, makes Wye River a triple win – for the students, the town, and the historic building.”

 Myron Richardson, Trustee, Treasurer

 Myron is a native of Appomattox, Virginia with a BS in Chemical Engineering from Virginia Tech.
 He was with the Textile Fibers Department of E.I.
 DuPont de Nemours & Co.
 Inc. for 37 years and worked extensively with strategic planning for multiple products.
 He capped his career as Plant Manager for a Dacron® fiber manufacturing facility in Suzhou, China.
 Myron retired in 2001 and moved to Centreville, Maryland where he has been active in volunteer work in the community including being a Co-Founder of the Corsica River Conservancy.
 Myron first became involved with Wye River as a member of the Construction Committee during the repurposing of the armory.
 He is well aware of the exciting opportunities that exist when schools such as Wye River provide the proper learning environment and is proud to be a part of this leading edge organization.

 Jan Baum, Trustee